Salted Caramel Mocha Heaven & Hell Cake

-- Line the bottom of an ungreased, KitchenAid® Professional-Grade Nonstick Round Pan with a circle of parchment.
+Line the bottom of an ungreased, 9-inch cake pan with a circle of parchment.

 - Sift the powdered sugar and cake flour together.
 Set aside.

-- Place the egg whites, cream of tartar, and salt together in the large bowl of the KitchenAid® Stand Mixer, and whip on medium-high speed (using the Wire Whip attachment) until foamy.
+Place the egg whites, cream of tartar, and salt together in a large mixing bowl, and whip on medium-high speed until foamy.